What Is Chemo Brain?

 - Mood swings

 If you’re in a mental fog, talk to your medical provider.
-He or she will ask about your symptoms.They will also want to know when your problems started and how they affect your everyday life.
+They will ask about your symptoms.They will also want to know when your problems started and how they affect your everyday life.

 Your doctor may ask what makes your symptoms worse and better.
 Do you, for example, feel better in the morning than at night?
 Does it help when you're active, when you eat, or after you've rested?